 SCADA and local metering is used to provide important information regarding the status of the electric power system.
-During a system collapse, there are a large number of changes in equipment status and alarms coming into the respective Transmission Owner/Generation Owner energy control centers.
+During a system collapse, there are a large number of changes in equipment status and alarms coming into the respective Transmission Owner/Generator Operator energy control centers.
 SCADA systems are designed so that alarm processing does not inhibit detection of problems and are capable of continued operation during system disturbances/blackouts.

-Energy control centers have adequate back-up power to provide a minimum of 24 hour stand-alone capability.
+Energy control centers have adequate back-up power to provide a minimum of 24 hour standalone capability.
 However, plans should include provisions to ensure longer stand-alone capability.
 Future hardware is designed and powered by redundant sources where possible.
 Telecommunications systems used in conjunction with RTUs, operating computer systems, telemetry, voice, etc. must be powered by battery, UPS, or emergency generators and be capable of operating during a complete system blackout.

 - Field reports from personnel in substations can be used to enhance information obtained from SCADA systems regarding the status of the electric power system.
 These personnel can provide meter readings, breaker status, alarms, etc. - PJM reports via the ALL-CALL system provide information regarding the extent of the outage known at the time. - Generation plant reports are used to determine unit availability.
-The dispatchers notify each power plant about the extent of the outage and system status known at the time. - Equipment status is tabulated by dispatchers through communications with power plants. - Cranking Power Availability Sufficient resources for black start units are available to ensure safe shutdown and be capable of restart as soon as cranking power is available. - Cranking power is available to restart necessary generating units at plants or through portions of the internal transmission system. - Confirm status of plant starting procedures Each steam plant implements start-up procedures immediately following plant shutdown.
-Steam plants do not wait to implement start-up procedures until contacted by Transmission Owner/Generation Owner dispatchers.

-- Estimated time of return (on-line time) Plants provide estimates to Transmission Owner/Generation Owner dispatchers of unit return times. - Where applicable at steam power plants, station services are restored as soon as possible taking into consideration battery limitations and loss of water/steam in boilers. - Units that were able to maintain on-line status have priority for additional load to achieve stable operation.
+The Generator Operators notify each power plant about the extent of the outage and system status known at the time. - Equipment status is tabulated by Generator Operators through communications with power plants. - Cranking Power Availability Sufficient resources for black start units are available to ensure safe shutdown and be capable of restart as soon as cranking power is available. - Cranking power is available to restart necessary generating units at plants or through portions of the internal transmission system. - Confirm status of plant starting procedures Each steam plant prepares to implement start-up procedures immediately following plant shutdown.
+Estimated time of return (online time) - Plant Operators provide estimates to Transmission Owner operators and Generator Operators of unit return times. - Where applicable at steam power plants, station services are restored as soon as possible taking into consideration battery limitations and loss of water/steam in boilers. - Units that were able to maintain on-line status have priority for additional load to achieve stable operation.